linked0/web/dev.md

 npm install -g yalc // in sdk
-yarn build // in sdk for publishing package yarn list:addresses // in sdk yalc push // in sdk just for yalc yalc add @nostra-dev/sdk // in api and web yarn check-sdk // in api and web
+yarn build // in sdk for publishing package yarn list:addresses // in sdk npm login // in sdk npm publish  --access public // in sdk yalc push // in sdk just for yalc yalc add @nostra-dev/sdk // in api and web yarn check-sdk // in api and web